Mid-September: Orientation for Exchange Students (Mandatory)

 Because course offerings may change from year to year, it is possible that not all eligible courses are listed above.
 Participants in this program who wish to enroll in any course not listed above must contact the Office of Transnational Programs to request approval.
 Participants should not expect to receive credit for courses that are not expressly approved by OTP.

-Classes meet for 90 minutes per week for 15 weeks and are graded on an A-F scale.
-Credits earned at Keio Law School are calculated with reference to the ABA’s standard class formula (12.5 hours of class time including exam time, plus 30 hours of out of class preparation and studying, per one credit hour.)
-Students may be asked to verify the number of minutes each course meets in order to confirm the number of credits that the student will receive upon completion of their semester abroad program.
-Most 2 credit classes at Keio carry 1.8-1.92 Georgetown credits.
+Most classes meet for 90 minutes per week for 15 weeks and are graded on an A-F scale.
+Credits earned at Keio Law School are calculated with reference to the ABA’s standard class formula (12.5 hours of class time, plus 30 hours of out of class preparation and studying, per one credit hour.)
+Students may be asked to verify the number of hours each course meets in order to confirm the number of credits that the student will receive upon completion of their semester abroad program.
 See the Study Abroad Policy for details.

 Housing & Facilities